For advertising and commercial assignments

 I moved to London looking for assisting work.
 It was 1997, digital wasn't on the scene yet, and I met photographers through the photo labs and the pubs they frequented while waiting for their film to be processed.
 There was a real community in those days and I assisted all kinds of photographers.
 I soon realised that I preferred to be outside, so landscape became my thing.

 In 2001 I made a trip to the US to shoot my own work.
 The pictures I returned with had a concise style to them and in 2002 I landed my first commission, which became the catalyst for my advertising career.
 Commissioners often come to me to solve complicated concepts.
 A mountain goat on top of a Land Rover on a mountain peak.
-A New York Avenue full of beds for British Airways or a cityscape where the streets are swimming pools for E.ON.
-I love the challenge these commissions present alongside the collaboration and teamwork needed to make them a success.
-More recently, I devote time to extended personal projects, I’m not sure where that will take me, but I'm enjoying the journey.
+A New York Avenue filled with beds for British Airways or a cityscape where the streets are swimming pools for E.ON.
+I love the challenge these commissions present along with the collaboration and teamwork needed to make them a success.
+More recently, I devote time to extended personal projects, I’m not sure where this will take me, but I'm enjoying the journey.